w3c-ccg/vc-test-suite-implementations/README.md

 Ed25519Signature2020 - This tag will run the [Ed25519 tests](https://github.com/w3c-ccg/di-ed25519-test-suite) on either your issuer and/or verifier.

-StatusList2021 - This will run the [Status List 2021 tests](https://github.com/w3c-ccg/status-list-2021-test-suite) on your issuer and/or verifier.
+StatusList2021 - This tag will run the [Status List 2021 tests](https://github.com/w3c-ccg/status-list-2021-test-suite) on your issuer and/or verifier.

 ## Contribute